rasmusbergpalm/recurrent-relational-networks/docs/index.md

 The RN is a major step forward, but it has a limitation.
 The way it is constructed, each recognized object can only interact with the other recognized objects *once*, after which the network must give an answer.
 This limit the RN since it cannot reason about derived interactions, i.e. object A affecting object B, which in turn affects object C, and so on.
-In the RN object A must directly affect object C, or not at all.
+In the RN, object A must directly affect object C, or not at all.
 Going through the interaction with object B is not an option.

-### The Recurrent Relational Network
+## The Recurrent Relational Network

 To solve this limitation we introduce the [Recurrent Relational Network](https://arxiv.org/pdf/1711.08028.pdf) (RRN).
 Instead of only performing a single step of relational reasoning the RRN performs multiple steps.